jlevy/og-equity-compensation/README.md

 ### How options expire

-🄳 The **exercise window** is the period during which you can buy shares at the strike price.
-Options are only exercisable for a fixed period of time, until they **expire**, typically seven to ten years as long as you’re working for the company.
+🄳 The **exercise window** is the period during which a person can buy shares at the strike price.
+Options are only exercisable for a fixed period of time, until they **expire**, typically seven to ten years as long as the person is working for the company.
 But this window is not always open.

 - ❗ **Expiration after termination**: Options can expire after you quit working for the